tjjarvinen/HKQM.jl/docs/src/theory.md

 This has two consequences.
 First, scaling on number of orbitals is reduced to $O(N^2)$.
-Secondly, orbitals can be updated on parallel, followed by an ortogonalization.
-Meaning that the orbital optimization scales linearry on number of orbitals.
+Secondly, orbitals can be updated on parallel, followed by an orthogonalization.
+Meaning that the orbital optimization scales linearly on number of orbitals.

 ## Magnetic Field Calculations